tir38/til/README.md

 A running list of things that I've learned or had to re-learn:

+* **10/13/2016** Views can dump out a bitmap version of themselves by "hijacking" the existing draw(Canvas method) method.
+This method is normally used by parent views to draw a view by providing a canvas for the view.
+Instead we supply our own Canvas that has an empty (but properly sized) Bitmap.
+This bitmap will then be used by the view to draw a pixelated version of itself.
+Read more [here](http://stackoverflow.com/a/3036736).

 * **9/6/2016** Using Dagger, we don't *have* to use the module to provide all sub-dependencies.
 We can just use `@Binds` (instead of `@Provides`) [read more](https://medium.com/android-news/inject-interfaces-without-providing-in-dagger-2-618cce9b1e29#.ozol1agh5)

 * **9/2/2016** FragmentTransactions can be commited after onSavedInstanceState if you are willing to lose state when activity is killed via [commitAllowingStateLoss( )](https://developer.android.com/reference/android/app/FragmentTransaction.html#commitAllowingStateLoss(%29)